calpa/orbitgo-backend/README.md

 This service provides a comprehensive REST API for managing treasury data across multiple chains.
 For detailed API documentation, including endpoints, request/response formats, and examples, please see [API.md](API.md).

 Key features of the API include:
-- Multi-chain portfolio aggregation
+- Multi-chain portfolio aggregation with automatic data fetching
-- Historical value tracking
+- Historical value tracking with caching support
-- Transaction history
+- Detailed transaction history with filtering options
-- Rate-limited queue processing
+- Efficient queue-based processing for rate limits

 The service integrates with the [1inch Portfolio API](https://portal.1inch.dev) and requires an API key for authentication.